Forthoney/mooro/README.md

 ## Contributing

-Mooro is in desperate need of Tests (both Unit and Integration) and Benchmarks.
+Mooro is in desperate need of **Tests** (both Unit and Integration) and **Benchmarks**.
-I unfortunately lack the expertise needed for either of these, so any contribution in these areas are greatly appreciated.
+I unfortunately lack the expertise needed for thoroughly handling these, so any contribution in these areas are greatly appreciated.
+Furthermore, another, more practicality focused priority is the **rack-ification** of Mooro.
+[Rack](https://github.com/rack/rack) is undoubtedly the gold standard interface for HTTP applications.
+Mooro is technically fully capable of supporting Rack, but the big hurdle currently is properly parsing HTTP requests (yuck).

 Contributions outside these areas are, of course, also welcome.

 Bug reports and pull requests are welcome on GitHub at https://github.com/Forthoney/mooro.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/Forthoney/mooro/blob/main/CODE_OF_CONDUCT.md).